J. Michael Conoyer, MD

-Chris Lissner began his service as Vice Chairman of the Board of Directors in May 2017.
+Christopher Lissner began his service as Vice Chairman of the Board of Trustees in May 2017.
 He is president and one of the founding partners of Acropolis Investment Management.
 He has over 34 years of experience successfully managing financial assets through a wide variety of market environments.
 Prior to starting Acropolis in 2002, Lissner served for 13 years as senior vice president and managing director for Mark Twain Bank's Capital Markets Group.
 Lissner began his career in 1980 with Bear Stearns & Company on the floor of the Chicago Mercantile Exchange.
 Today, he continues to work with a select group of private clients and consults with various institutional accounts.

 He also serves on the Board of Directors for Ullico Inc. He has served on multiple charitable boards and remains active in the community today.
 Lissner earned a BS in biochemistry from the University of Missouri-Columbia.

-Kevin Bray began his service has Treasurer on the Board of Directors in May, 2017.
+Kevin Bray began his service has Treasurer on the Board of Trustees in May, 2017.
 He is a senior vice president of Commerce Bank and the group manager for 11 Commerce Bank branches in St. Charles County and North County.
 He has worked for Commerce Bank for 40 years and was promoted to his current position in 2003.

 Bray received his BA in psychology from the University of Missouri-St. Louis and his master's in finance from Saint Louis University.
 He currently serves on the boards of Lindenwood University and the St. Charles County Economic Development Council.

 Mr. Bray also serves as Committee Chairman of the Board’s Finance Committee.